Winter Activities: Guided Hikes

-Winter Plant Identification Hike at Mesa Verde National Park
+Winter Plant Identification Hike - at Morefield Campground

 Winter months strip many plants of their foliage and make winter identification of these plants difficult.
-Join the San Juan/Four Corners Native Plant Society on a winter plant identification hike in Mesa Verde National Park to learn how to identify plants in the winter.
+Join botanist Al Schneider and learn how to identify plants in the winter.

 For information on self-guided snowshoeing and cross-country skiing opportunities in Mesa Verde National Park, visit this page.
 Snowshoes are available for loan any time during the winter at the Chapin Mesa Archeological Museum and the Mesa Verde Visitor and Research Center.